Di2g10/attribution-mock-data-model/README.md

-# Basic Project Template
+# Basic Project Template (Rename to project name)

-## 0. Create Fork
+## Template Setup (Remove once forked)
-- Fork this project into either a client specific folder if its for client work or into the shared tools folder if it would be used across multiple clients.
+- Fork this project into the client specific folder if it's for client work.
+Make sure it includes the clients name at the beginning of the project name (makes it easier to find in PyCharm)
-- Discuss with the team your idea for a shared tool to ensure something doesn't already exist.
 - Update forked project to default merge into itself rather than back to the template
   - Select Settings > Merge requests.
-  - In the Target project section, select the option you want to use for your default target project.
+  - At the bottom, in the Target project section, choose the new project as the default target project.
   - Select Save changes.
 - Create branch protections
   - Settings > Repository > Protected Branches